leonjalfon1/TFSChangesetsByDate/README.md

 ## Example Uses

  - Find all the changesets created between two dates
- - Find total of changesets between two dates
+ - Find the total of changesets between two dates
- - Find total of changesets by month in the last year
+ - Find the total of changesets by month in the last year
  - Find who did changes in specific path between two dates

 ---